timmywil/panzoom/README.md

 [![Build Status](https://travis-ci.org/timmywil/jquery.panzoom.png?branch=master)](https://travis-ci.org/timmywil/jquery.panzoom)

 Panzoom is a progressive plugin to create panning and zooming functionality for an element.
-Panzoom supports the same browsers as jQuery 2.0 and can be used with jQuery 1.9.0+ or jQuery 2.0+.
 Rather than setting width and height on an image tag, Panzoom uses CSS transforms and matrix functions to take advantage of hardware/GPU acceleration in the browser, which means the element can be _anything_: an image, a video, an iframe, a canvas, text, WHATEVER.
-And although IE<=8 is not supported, this plugin is future-proof.

 jquery.panzoom.min.js (12.42kb/4.74kb gzip), included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).

 For common support questions, see [the FAQ](https://github.com/timmywil/jquery.panzoom#faq) at the bottom.

+## Dependencies

+jQuery 3.0+ is required.

 ## Mobile support